Pool Exercises to Keep You Strong and Flexible This Summer

 Perhaps running on the hard pavement or gravel hurts your hips or your knees.
+It might even cause foot pain, especially in the mornings.
 If you’re really wanting to get that cardiovascular benefit that comes with running, try pool jogging.

 Do this swimming pool exercise in about waist or chest high water.
 In other words, stick to the shallow end of the pool.